All tools › Planning & Kickoff › Prioritization Matrix Template

 Why "we'll prioritize later" never works

-Every PM has been in the meeting where 14 initiatives are on the table, everyone agrees not all of them can ship this quarter, and the meeting ends with "let's prioritize offline."
+Every PM has been in the meeting where 14 initiatives are on the table, everyone agrees they can't all ship this quarter, and the meeting ends with "let's prioritize offline."
 Then nothing happens, and at the next meeting you're still trying to do all 14, just slower.

-Prioritization fails because it's done in someone's head with no shared rubric.
-Two people scoring "impact" can disagree by 10x and not know it.
-Without a structured score, the loudest voice wins, which is usually the most senior person, which is usually wrong on this question.
+Prioritization fails when it's done in someone's head with no shared rubric.
+Two people scoring "impact" can disagree by an order of magnitude and not know it.
+Without a structured score, the loudest voice wins, which is usually the most senior person in the room, which is usually wrong on this question.

 "Prioritization is the job.
-If you're not saying no to something, you're not actually prioritizing."
+If you're not saying no to something, you're not prioritizing."

-This template forces a shared score, surfaces the trade-offs visually, and logs the decision so when someone asks in three months "why didn't we do X?" you can show them.
+This template forces a shared score, surfaces the trade-offs visually, and logs the decision so three months later, when someone asks "why didn't we do X?", you can show them.